chisui/dakka/thesis/main.md

 newtype ActorRef a = ActorRef ActorId
 ```

-References of this kind ca not be be created by the user since you should not be able to associate any `ActorId` with any Actor type, since there is no way of verifying at compile time that a given id is associated a given Actor type.
+References of this kind cannot be be created by the user since you should not be able to associate any `ActorId` with any Actor type, since there is no way of verifying at compile time that a given id is associated a given Actor type.
 The best way to achieve this is to modify the signature of `create` to return a reference to the just created Actor.

 ```haskell